Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Online Implementation and Evaluation of Nominal Fall Prediction Algorithm

+Abrupt and incipient faults are emulated online in simulation by applying impulsive and trapezoidal pushing forces, respectively, to regions F in Fig. \ref{fig:digit_push_locations}.
+To assess the fall prediction algorithm's performance online in simulation and compare it to the offline results presented in \cite{ref:mungai2024fall}, we replicate the 200 abrupt and incipient tests used in the offline evaluation and apply the algorithm to these tests.
+The simulation is run on a machine with an Intel i9-7900x processor.

 In the hardware setup, we do not have direct access to the main computer, so we interact with the robot by sending commands and receiving state information over UDP at approximately 1 kHz.
 This information is processed by the nominal controller, which publishes topics via ROS also at roughly 1 kHz.
 The robot is connected to an Alienware m15 computer with an Intel i9-12900H processor via Ethernet.
 This computer runs both the fall prediction algorithm and the nominal controller.
-The simulation emulates this asynchronous setup.
-However, it is run on a machine with an Intel i9-7900x processor.

-To run the fall prediction algorithm online, the robot is first initialized in a standing position with the nominal controller.
-The robot's state and the torques commanded by the nominal controller are then queried via ROS \cite{ref:ros} at a rate of 400Hz.
-The fall prediction algorithm, however, runs at 40 Hz.
-Therefore, features for the algorithm are computed using newly queried data every 40 Hz.
-Once enough features are available to form a window, model inference is performed continuously until a fall is predicted.
-Once a fall is predicted, the recovery controller, if one is available, is activated.
-Note 40 Hz is chosen to match the sampling frequency of the trajectories in \cite{ref:mungai2024fall}.

-Building on the offline analysis presented in \cite{ref:mungai2024fall}, the algorithm's performance is evaluated using lead time, false positive rate, and response time.
-In addition to these metrics, we introduce a new metric to assess the algorithm's effectiveness: the \textbf{recovery rate}.
-The recovery rate measures the number of unsafe trajectories that are stabilized by switching to a recovery controller when a critical fault is detected.
-We report the recovery rate only for simulation tests due to the difficulty of replicating the same fault multiple times in hardware.
-Since implementing a recovery controller falls outside the scope of this work, we utilize Agility's base controller, which already incorporates a fall prevention strategy.

-As in the offline tests, faults are emulated by applying horizontal forces of varying magnitudes to regions C and F in Figure \ref{fig:digit_push_locations} for hardware and simulation, respectively.
-The online evaluations are also limited to abrupt and incipient faults, as the algorithm's effectiveness in detecting intermittent faults, as demonstrated in \cite{ref:mungai2024fall}, depends on accurately identifying critical abrupt and incipient faults.